KenYu910645/KenYu910645.github.io/_projects/project_pac.md

     </div>
 </div>

-Building on this, we designed a 'Perspective-Aware Convolution' module, closely resembling the Atrous Spatial Pyramid Pooling (ASPP) module.
+Building on these discover, we designed a 'Perspective-Aware Convolution' module, closely resembling the Atrous Spatial Pyramid Pooling (ASPP) module.
 This module utilizes multiple dilation rates for the kernel size, with each kernel's shape being adjusted to align with the slope of the depth axis, as depicted in the illustration below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">